- Businesses Serving the Public Should be Open to All

 Mark works to elevate our brand awareness and communicate our vision and values.
 They partner with our state-based membership to elevate campaigns and ensure all are apprised of the latest messaging research to help them win equality.

 Mark brings over a decade of experience to the Federation having worked in communications for the Boston Alliance of LGBT Youth, Our Family Coalition, COLAGE, and Transgender Law Center.

-Dan lives in Portland with his partner, Mike.
+Dan lives in Portland with his husband, Mike.
 He loves to work on his home and garden, lovingly referred to as Greeley Gardens.